Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Introduction

 \subsection{Outline of the paper}

 In Section \ref{sec:background}, we review the basic theory of GHMC anti-de Sitter $3$-manifolds.
 The H\"older exponent is studied in Section \ref{sec:holder}.
-Section \ref{sec:entropy} deals with the entropy degeneration.
+Section \ref{sec:entropy} deals with the behaviour of the Lorentzian Hausdorff dimension.
 In Section \ref{sec:width} we focus on the width of the convex core.